elbolt/acuLin-speech/README.md

 The mTRF models were created using techniques from the Eelbrain Toolbox.
 For a detailed explanation and methodology, refer to [Brodbeck et al. (2023)](https://doi.org/10.7554/eLife.85012).
 The `boosting` directory holds all scripts used to set up the models as described in our paper.

+### Statistics

+This folder contains the R and Python scripts used to run the statistical models and perform the descriptive statistics reported in the main manuscript and supplementary material.
+These scripts ensure reproducibility and transparency of our data analysis processes.